RHIT-CSSE/csse304/Homework/Assignment_16/Readme.md

 and the advanced-letrec syntax that can generate y combinators of any needed size.

 Of course don't use letrec or named let or any unusual racket features in your solution.

-It is tricky to do.
-How tricky?
-Let me put it this way: if you do it, don't just take your 1 point.
-Come by my office and show me your solution.
-I will reward you with a card that says you are a cool person.

-Feel free to come by my office to get help if you wish as well.